TWilkin/powerpi/esp8266/README.md

 As follows is the circuit diagram for a sensor including both a PIR (motion) and DHT22 (temperature/humidity).
 Either can be omitted, which can be configured when building the firmware.
 This circuit diagram was created using [Circuit Diagram](https://www.circuit-diagram.org/editor/).
 ![PowerPi sensor circuit diagram](./circuit/circuit.svg)

 **Note:** When flashing firmware you need to disconnect _D0_ from _RST_ on the microcontroller, otherwise the microcontroller will get stuck in a reset loop.
 If this connection is not made, when the firmware attempts to use deep-sleep it will not awaken after the timer period has elapsed.
-The deep-sleep functionality is only possible when the PIR and button sensors are disabled in the firmware.
+The deep-sleep functionality is only possible when the PIR and button sensors are disabled in the firmware, and the `--disable-deep-sleep` option is not passed when configuring.

 ## Building